Paul Goldschmidt Player Props: Cardinals vs. Tigers

-Paul Goldschmidt -- with a slugging percentage of .690 in his past 10 games, including nine extra-base hits -- will be in action for the St. Louis Cardinals against the Detroit Tigers, with Spencer Turnbull on the mound, on May 6 at 2:15 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt and his .643 slugging percentage in past 10 games, including nine extra-base hits but no home run), battle starter Alex Faedo and the Detroit Tigers at Busch Stadium, Sunday at 2:15 PM ET.

-He collected two extra-base hits in his last appearance (3-for-5 with two doubles) against the Tigers.
+He had a hitless performance in his most recent game (0-for-4) against the Tigers.

 Paul Goldschmidt Game Info & Props vs. the Tigers